Oblongmana/sublime-salesforce-reference/README.md

 If you have any suggestions or bugs to report, please open an issue and I'll take a look ASAP.
 If you have any questions or would like to contribute in any way, you can also get in touch with me by tweeting [@Oblongmana](http://twitter.com/oblongmana), or go ahead and fork the repo and submit a pull request.

+Please note that we will roughly be following semver + git-flow for 1.4.0 onwards.
+The short version of that is - new branches should be made off the `develop` branch like so:
+ - `fix/describe-your-fix` for bug fixes
+ - `feature/describe-your-feature` for new features
+ - `chore/describe-your-chore` for new things like minor documentation updates Once complete, merge any remote changes to the `develop` branch into your local branch, and submit a pull request against the `develop` branch

+When we're ready for a release, a release candidate will be branched off `develop` into `release-X.Y.Z` (`X.Y.Z` being the version number).
+This branch will be open to fixes only, no new features.
+Other maintenance things like release note changes, doc tweaks, will be accepted only if relevant to the release.
+Once complete, the release branch will be merged into master, tagged, and shipped.

+If you don't follow those instructions precisely, it's probably no big deal, we'll try to make it work, but it may take longer or be more of a challenge.

 ## License

+### Sublime Salesforce Reference
 Copyright (c) 2014-2015 James Hill <oblongmana@gmail.com>

 This program is free software: you can redistribute it and/or modify